4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 ## Setting up a website and Updating the DNS

 - Assuming a domain is purchased, the registrar will associate an Authoritative server to point to their own DNS servers (NS records created)
 	- Modifications to your domain modifies the NS records in the Authoritative server
+- People queried the website will query the Root
+	- Root will redirect to TLD + provide glue records
+- TLD will query Authoritative servers
+	- When the correct one is found till return the IP of the domain or redirect until the correct one is found